-- We employ our first specialist health promotion and training staff in England and Scotland and pilot our first health professionals.
+- We employ our first specialist health promotion and training staff in England and Scotland and pilot our first health professionals training.

 - We begin working in Northern Ireland and raise funds to employ a specialist health promotion and training officer.

-- Our volunteer outreach programme launches across the UK, where survivors of bowel cancer are trained to deliver awareness talks.
+- Our volunteer outreach programme launches across the UK, where bowel cancer patients are trained to deliver awareness talks.

 - We act as advisors on the Department of Health’s flagship Be Clear on Cancer campaign and produce a GP information toolkit which is distributed across England.